Xilinx/vmk180-trd/docs/source/docs/platform1/docs/hw_arch_platform.rst

 Introduction
 ------------

-This section describes the design implemented on Processing System (PS) and Programmable Logic (PL) on the VMK180 board and the LIIMX274MIPI-FMC image sensor daughter card.
+This section describes the design implemented on Processing System (PS) and Programmable Logic (PL) on the VMK180 board , LIIMX274MIPI-FMC image sensor daughter card and x86 host machine (root complex).

 The following figure shows the top level hardware architecture of the reference design.